libpd/pd-for-android/README.md

 5. Assemble the release: `gradle assembleRelease`
 6. Now you have your PdCore .aar file in the folder /build/outputs/aar

 Installation of the Android SDK and NDK is required.
-The NDK location will be determined by the ndk.dir property in the local.properties file or the ANDROID_NDK_HOME environment variable.
+Define the NDK location by adding a ndk.dir property to the local.properties file or with the ANDROID_NDK_HOME environment variable.

 If you have trouble with your gradle setup or setting your ANDROID_HOME and ANDROID_NDK_HOME environment variables (step 5), you can alternatively open Android Studio, import a Non-Android